ginarice136/notes/README.md

 # 2023-12-05
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary.

+# 2023-12-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
+Finally, use task management tools and programming workflows to stay organised and track your progress.
+By following these tips, you can make the most of your programming time and achieve your goals more effectively.